bluewitch/dwulf-manifesto/Obsidian Vault/Synthetic_Intelligence/NINA.md

 - determine system or network of system profiles, to include IP, user agent browser, operating system, etc.
 - craft login credentials
 - implement counter measures, reverse proxy trojan, malware seed for honey pot.
-- Prometheus and grafina monitoring, send a link to admin user, NINA's nominated user.
+- Prometheus and graphana monitoring, send a link to admin user, NINA's nominated user.

 This sticky counter attack is the automatic default daemon summons after an attack, and will only initialize during and after attacks on NINA's network or DAO corpus.

 # Sticky Bear Protocol
 Is the aggressive counter measure, this turns NINA to attack first any and all networks she determines vulnerable and winnable.
-This is toggled **off** by default, but can be toggled on by admin user.
+This is toggled **off** by default, thus keeping her daemons chained in a unbreakable metal, but can be toggled on by admin user.

 # Sentinel Protocol
-NINA is first and foremost a guardian for the user (hash wallet), the idea is an intelligent A.I. agent that allows the user full sovereignty over their wallet, but also provides options for contingency credentials if a seed is lost or stolen, see teleportation wallet.
+NINA is first and foremost a guardian for the user's (hash wallet), the idea is an intelligent A.I. agent that allows the user full sovereignty over their wallet, but also provides options for contingency credentials if a seed is lost or stolen, see teleportation wallet.

 This is more involved, and requires 3 things from the user if this contingency credentials option is used on the wallet.